iLVL-Key/FFXI/gearswap/readme.md

 <details>

 <summary>WAR</summary>

+Version 8.1.1
+- Fixed a few issues with the aliases.

 Version 8.1
 - Added the option to turn the mini TP Meter inside the HUD on or off.